0xfeedface1993/WebShell/README.md

 You just need pass `feemoo.com`'s resouce URL string to Feemoo class, assigned your Value-Binding ArrayControllr to `downloadStateController`, the final step is begin hack & download.

+The file will download at your `Downloads` folder.

 ##
 As you can see, this project need more work, so if you want join me, any pull request will be helpful!